 If you’re in the mood for something much more specific then don’t hesitate to write me for custom advice in the comments below.

-And as always: any question you have about your Barcelona holiday will be answered!
+And as always: whether it’s Barcelona for couples or any other question you have about your Barcelona holiday I’ll answer!
 Just try me.